sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 - QUIC makes it more difficult for network administrators to monitor and inspect traffic.
 - [QUIC induces more CPU overhead](https://news.ycombinator.com/item?id=39169357), as it doesn't have decades of optimization that TCP has.
 - QUIC is a relatively new protocol, and there may still be undiscovered bugs or vulnerabilities, especially with so many languages/platforms re-implementing the protocol.
-- Since QUIC is being implemented separately by many different languages so far, there's a greater chance for bugs and security exploits.

 Further, many argue that the benefits just don't outweigh the risks.
 I don't think I agree.
 I think these network engineers are discounting just how much traffic comes from mobile or dynamic (sketchy) wifi environments.
 However, I am surprised at how quickly and the method by which QUIC has been rolled out.
 Should we pump the brakes or is it too late?